Navigating Regulatory Changes and Emerging Trends: What's Ahead for Singapore's Construction Industry in 2024

 Introduced by the Building and Construction Authority (BCA), the Off-site Levy Scheme (OLS) marks a pivotal moment for the industry.
 Commencing on January 1, 2024, the scheme imposes new levy structures for off-site construction, with rates as low as S$250 per worker.
 This initiative aims to incentivise the adoption of technologies, such as Design for Manufacturing and Assembly (DfMA) and a worker management system potentially revolutionising project delivery and efficiency.

-Read our article here to find out how Hubble can enhance your worker management today.
+Read our article on Off-site Levy to find out how Hubble can enhance your worker management today.

 3. Mandatory Top Executive WSH Programme for CEOs and Board Directors